HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 One tool we have to help with this is aria-live regions.
 Live regions allow us to listen for changes in the DOM, such that the updated content can be announced by a screen reader.
 Typically the `aria-live` attribute is placed on its own container element that is already present in the DOM rather than an element that is dynamically rendered.
 It is important to determine a dedicated node in the DOM that has no chance of being dynamically manipulated by other factors for the live region, ensuring that the announcements are reliable.
 When elements within this container dynamically render or update (for example, status updates or notification that a form was not successfully submitted) the changes will be announced.

 We found that 16.84% of desktop pages and 15.67% of mobile pages have live regions.
-This attribute has three potential values; “polite”, “assertive” and “off”.
-Typically the “polite” value is used, partly because it is the default value, but also because the announcement of the dynamic content will only happen once the user stops interacting with the page which in many cases is the desired user experience rather than interrupting their input.
-If a status update is critical enough, use “assertive” and it  will disrupt the screen reader’s current speech queue.
-If it is set to “off” the announcement will not happen.
-It is important that the natural screen reader experience and flow be respected and that the “assertive” announcements be reserved for extreme cases, and not used for things like marketing announcements.
+This attribute has three potential values: `polite`, `assertive`, and `off`.
+Typically the `polite` value is used, partly because it is the default value, but also because the announcement of the dynamic content will only happen once the user stops interacting with the page.
+In many cases this is the desired user experience, rather than interrupting their input.
+If a status update is critical enough, use `assertive` and it  will disrupt the screen reader’s current speech queue.
+If it is set to `off` the announcement will not happen.
+It is important that the natural screen reader experience and flow be respected and that the `assertive` announcements be reserved for extreme cases, and not used for things like marketing announcements.

 #### Disabling browser zoom

 It is essential that we allow users to zoom the page or content.
 There are techniques that can be used to try to disable the ability to scale or zoom the browser.
 Some operating systems subvert this harmful pattern, but many do not and it is an anti-pattern that needs to be avoided.

 Zooming is particularly useful for users with low vision.
 According to the [World Health Organization](https://www.who.int/news-room/fact-sheets/detail/blindness-and-visual-impairment), “Globally, 1 billion people have a vision impairment”.
-We found that 29.34% of desktop pages and 30.66% of mobile pages attempt to disable scaling by setting either `maximum-scale`  to a value less than 1, or `user-scalable` 0 or none.
+We found that 29.34% of desktop pages and 30.66% of mobile pages attempt to disable scaling by setting either `maximum-scale` to a value less than 1, or `user-scalable` `0` or `none`.

 ## Accessibility of Form Controls